Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 2: Alignment

-Contextualized representation learning aims to model all modality connections and interactions to learn better representations.
+Finally, contextualized representation learning aims to model all modality connections and interactions to learn better representations.
 Contextualized representations have been used as an intermediate (often latent) step enabling better performance on a number of downstream tasks including speech recognition, machine translation, media description, and visual question-answering.
-We categorize work in contextualized representations into \textit{joint undirected alignment}, \textit{cross-modal directed alignment}, and \textit{alignment with graph networks} (Figure~\ref{fig:align2}).
+We categorize work in contextualized representations into (1) \textit{joint undirected alignment}, (2) \textit{cross-modal directed alignment}, and (3) \textit{alignment with graph networks} (Figure~\cref{fig:align3}).

 \textbf{Joint undirected alignment} aims to capture undirected connections across pairs of modalities, where the connections are symmetric in either direction.
-Implicitly capturing these connections is a central part of modeling cross-modal interactions crucial for multimodal tasks~\cite{zadeh2017tensor}.
-This is commonly referred to in the literature as unimodal, bimodal, trimodal interactions, and so on~\cite{diederich2004bimodal,d2013unimodal,macaluso2005multisensory,sahay2018multimodal}.
+This is commonly referred to in the literature as unimodal, bimodal, trimodal interactions, and so on~\cite{macaluso2005multisensory}.
 Joint undirected alignment is typically captured by parameterizing models with alignment layers and training end-to-end for a multimodal task.
-These alignment layers can include attention weights~\cite{chaplot2017gated,chen2019motion,kim2020hypergraph}, tensor products~\cite{liu2018efficient,sahay2018multimodal,zadeh2017tensor}, and multiplicative interactions~\cite{jayakumar2020multiplicative}.
-More recently, transformer models~\citep{vaswani2017attention} have emerged as powerful encoders for sequential data by automatically aligning and capturing complementary features at different time steps.
-Building upon the initial text-based transformer model, multimodal extensions have been proposed that perform joint alignment using a full self-attention over modality elements concatenated across the sequence dimension (i.e., early fusion)~\cite{chen2020uniter,li2019visualbert,Su2020VLBERT,sun2019videobert}.
-As a result, all modality elements become jointly connected to all other modality elements similarly (modeling all interactions using dot-product similarity kernels).
+These alignment layers can include attention weights~\cite{chaplot2017gated}, tensor products~\cite{liu2018efficient,zadeh2017tensor}, and multiplicative interactions~\cite{jayakumar2020multiplicative}.
+More recently, transformer models~\cite{vaswani2017attention} have emerged as powerful encoders for sequential data by automatically aligning and capturing complementary features at different time steps.
+Building upon the initial text-based transformer model, multimodal transformers have been proposed that perform joint alignment using a full self-attention over modality elements concatenated across the sequence dimension (i.e., early fusion)~\cite{li2019visualbert,sun2019videobert}.
+As a result, all modality elements become jointly connected to all other modality elements similarly (i.e., modeling all connections using dot-product similarity kernels).

-\textbf{Cross-modal directed alignment} is designed to relate elements from a source modality in a directed manner to a target modality, which provides additional flexibility in modeling the possibly asymmetric connections between source and target modalities and vice-versa.
-We cover recent directions in temporal attention models and cross-attention transformers for cross-modal directed alignment.